Skip to content

 self.client = redis.from_url(dsn)

-- Decorators are used to collect metadata.
+1. Decorators are only used to collect metadata.
 This makes testing simpler, as you can still instantiate this like a regular class in your tests.

 🐍 WeatherService